(All fields required)

 Your treatment team is made up of the following:

-Our symptom specific inpatient treatment program offers 24-hour specialized psychiatric and nutritional care for adolescents between the ages of 12 to 17.
+Our symptom specific inpatient treatment program offers 24-hour specialized psychiatric and nutritional care for adolescents between the ages of 12 to 18 who are actively attending high school.
 The treatment team works with each patient to address specific symptoms, and more important, to resolve deeper issues enabling recovery and improved mental and physical wellness.

 Our eating disorders treatment team includes:

 Because eating disorders are a form of mental illness, patients admitted to the inpatient unit live and receive therapy side by side with patients facing other mental illnesses.